 A little known fact about the author: Claude LeCoq wore only seersucker suits, known in that era as the wardrobe of the poor, and it was his gallant presence at high society dinners and prestigious sporting events that brought the fabric into popularity among the affluent in the ’20s.

-Notes: linden blossom, laurel and ivy leaves, vetiver, oakmoss, fresh tennis balls and clay court.
+Notes: linden blossom, laurel and ivy leaves, vetiver, oakmoss, fresh tennis balls, clay court

 When to Wear: A great leisure fragrance, wear The Soft Lawn on weekends or anytime you wish it were the weekend.